Technical Aesthetics

-Technical Aesthetics (Техническая эстетика in Russian) was a Soviet monthly magazine published between January 1964 and July 1992 dedicated to questions of design with peak distribution of 30,000 copies.
+Technical Aesthetics (Техническая эстетика in Russian) was a Soviet monthly journal published between January 1964 and July 1992 dedicated to questions of design with peak distribution of 30,000 copies.
 It was edited by the VNIITE, the All-Union Technical Aesthetics Research Institute.
 Some of the topics it covered were the history, theory and practice of design in Russia and abroad, ergonomics, art and design education, and reviews of design exhibitions and books.
 The magazine regularly exposed Western design trends and innovations, which were often compared with their Soviet counterparts.
 It also rehabilitated the memory of movements such as Russian constructivism, which had been condemned by Stalin in favour of Socialist realism, even if they set the foundations of Russian design in the early 1920s.

 According to art historian Alexandra Chiriac, the term technical aesthetics was invented in Russia in the 1960s to speak about the field of design, which wasn't really developed in the country at the time, and which was promoted through the VNIITE research institute and the Technical Aesthetics magazine.

+History and Publication

+Technical Aesthetics launched on January 1, 1964, with an initial circulation of 7,000 copies.
+It rapidly grew, reaching about 29,000 copies by the mid-1970s, and peaked near 38,000, but economic issues in the late Soviet period reduced circulation to approximately 11,700 copies by its final issue in 1992.

+Editorial Leadership

+From its inception in 1964, the journal was led by founding editor-in-chief Yuri B. Solovyov.
+Solovyov, a trained architect, was also the first director of VNIITE.
+He was a central figure in Soviet industrial design who guided the magazine’s focus on design theory and practice both in the USSR and abroad.
+He also served as head of the Soviet Designers' Union.
+Under his leadership (1964–1990), the journal showcased research in ergonomics, design methodology, and the history of design.

+Among the most influential contributors was Selim O. Khan‑Magomedov, a renowned historian of Soviet avant-garde architecture and design, who published seminal articles linking contemporary design with 1920s modernist ideas.
+Khan-Magomedov’s work in the magazine helped revive interest in constructivist design principles and highlighted the continuity between avant-garde theory and Soviet industrial design.